bxparks/AUnit/tools/README.md

 The `serial_monitor.py` script depends on [pyserial](https://pypi.org/project/pyserial/) (tested with 3.4-1).
-On Linux, you may be able to install this using one of:
+On Ubuntu Linux, you may be able to install this using one of:

-* `sudo apt install python-pyserial`, or
+* `sudo apt install python-serial`, or
 * `sudo -H pip install pyserial`

 There is one environment variable that **must** be defined in your `.bashrc`